Skip to content

 //div[contains(concat(' ', @class, ' '), ' spa-view ') and position()=last()]//span[@aria-label='Customers']

-The anchor prevents us from finding elements that are not visible to user and ensure that if we find an element it belongs to an active form.
+The anchor prevents finding elements that are not visible to the user and ensures that if an element is found, it belongs to an active form.

 Example 3

 Requires Rapise 6.4+.
-An anchor may be used to rewrite XPath for an element completely.
-It means if an anchor points to an element then it will be used instead of XPath expression generated using attributes.
-Let's assume we have a page
+An anchor may be used to completely rewrite an element's XPath.
+This means if an anchor points to an element, it will be used instead of an XPath expression generated using attributes.
+Let's assume we have a page:

 <table>